mlavi/calmbootcamp/udacity/hce/2/outline.md

       - Choose the "App variables (0)" button, next to the "Save" button.
         - "+ Add Variable" button
         - Name: INSTANCE_PUBLIC_KEY (matches cloud-init macro from the student project environment)
-        - String, Value: paste your public key, (this may be redundant)
+        - String, Value: paste your public key, (Note: this is redundant, but this)
         - Show additional options: Mark this Variable mandatory
           - *TBD: Validate with RE?*
         - "Done" button